-I have written before about Multiplication War and so many of my students love it that I wanted to write about how to use the game of war in several different areas of math.
+I have written before about Multiplication War.
+So many of my students love the game that I wanted to write about how to use it for several different areas of math.
 With all our children getting back into the school routine, it's so important that we provide time for them to work on their number facts to gain automaticity no matter what level they are at.
 Math War is a fun and easy way to get them to work on their facts daily or weekly.
 You can use store-bought flashcards to play these games, a regular deck of cards (only use the digits 1 – 9), or make your own deck with index cards.
 Always emphasize important math language and enjoy watching your children learn!

 1. The player with the lowest sum wins the round and takes all the cards.

-2. Choose a target number, for example 12; the player with the sum closest to the target number wins the round.
+2. Choose a target number, such as 12; the player with the sum closest to the target number wins the round.

 3. Turn over 3 cards and find the sum (this is appropriate for 1st grade and higher).

-1. Turn over 2 cards to make a 2-digit number then turn over 1 card.
+1. Turn over 2 cards to make a 2-digit number, and then turn over 1 card.
 Subtract the 1-digit from the 2-digit to work on mental math with larger numbers.

 2. Start with a target number such as 20.
-Both players turn over 2 cards find the sum of the 2 cards, then subtract that sum from the target number.
+Both players turn over 2 cards.
+First, find the sum of the 2 cards, then subtract that sum from the target number.
 For example, turn over 4 and 9.
-Step 1: 4 + 9 = 13 Step 2: 20 - 13 = 7
+Step 1: 4+9=13 Step 2: 20-13=7

 Multiplication War: Deal the entire deck to all players.
 Each player turns over 2 cards to find the product.
 The player with the greater product (or lower product — you decide!) wins.
 Play continues as normal.